Lascar33/pyParametableEquationsPlot/README.md

   py LpyPP.py
 ~~~

-## How to
+## How to use

-Enter your function equations.
+Enter your function equations in the 10 function field.
 You can add variable parameters using $ sign (eg: $a).
 Parameters can use only one char, $xx will be interpreted as $x.

-Use
+Use the Enter key to update functions or parameters.
 All variables need to be referred in "parameters" field.
+No error log.
+Refer to the console to handle errors.

+There is a autosave